munozalexm15/SlipperyNotes/README.md

 - Reminders: Filters all the notes by reminder date.

 If you wanted to delete, archive, or add a tag to more than one note, you can hold and click notes to show new options in the navbar.

+# WARNING

+The project uses FOSCKEditorBundle, which supports CKEDITOR4.

+CKEditor4 reached its End-of-Life in 2023 and the version the app is using is the 1.16.2 one.
+This means a lot of security risks exists and are not taken into account because this proyect's purpose is for learning and it's not meant to be used in real development environment.